Militias Test The Civility Of An Arizona Border Town

 Eventually, it got so bad that the targets of his abuse went to court and got restraining orders against him.

-Randall has also taken other steps: things she never thought she'd do.
+Randall has taken other steps, things she never thought she'd do.
 She installed security cameras in her house, and for the first time, she bought guns.

 "We were scared," she says.
 "My life was turned upside down."

-Randall has moved her family to Tucson, but still comes back to Arivaca on weekends.
+Randall has moved her family to Tucson but still comes back to Arivaca on weekends.
 She takes pride in her small, monthly newspaper, seeing it as a way to stitch this town together.

 Randall says, "Even in a time where it feels ... so polarized, there's still this place where we can come together and talk about these things, and listen."